Books

 The second event was the Conference on the Topology of Manifolds of Dimensions 3 and 4, held at the University of Texas at Austin, May 19–21, 2003, in honor of the 60th birthday of Andrew Casson.
 Invited lectures were given by Danny Calegari, Bob Edwards, Mike Freedman, Dave Gabai, Rob Kirby, Greg Kuperberg, Darren Long, Peter Ozsvath, Andrew Ranicki, Ron Stern, Peter Teichner, Kevin Walker, and Terry Wall.
 The organizing committee consisted of Cameron Gordon, Bob Gompf, John Luecke and Alan Reid.
 The conference was supported by NSF Grant DMS-0229035 and by the Department of Mathematics of the University of Texas at Austin.

-Pricing and Sales
+Pricing and sales

 logo for open access